kaleidawave/simple-markdown-parser/tests/specification.md

 ### Quotes

 Prefixing with a item with `RIGHT-POINTING ANGLE BRACKET` marks the content as being quoted.
-Typically these are indented and have a colored left border emphasising and ra a block from
+Typically these are indented and have a colored left border

 ```md
 > Hello